Frank Hougaard

-Frank Hougaard (born 29 December 1963) is a former Danish footballer who played as a winger and fullback from 1986 to 2005.
+Frank Hougaard (born 29 December 1963) is a Danish former footballer who played as a winger and fullback from 1986 to 2005.

 Hougaard spent the vast majority of his professional career at Næstved Boldklub, totalling 507 league appearances, a club record.
 Although retiring several times, Hougaard was approached to help out his club when they faced relegation.

 In his youth Hougaard played for Herlufsholm Gymnastikforening, a smaller club in Næstved.
 He made his league debut in the 1986 season on May 14, 1986 for Næstved IF in an away game against AGF.
 19 years later he made his final appearance on June 4, 2005 at the age of 41 as Næstved Boldklub lost 3-4 against Dalum in the 2004–05 Danish 1st Division.
 Although previously retired, he had agreed to help out his old club facing relegation.
-But his efforts were not enough, and Næstved Bolklub was relegated to the Danish Second Division.
+But his efforts were not enough, and Næstved Boldklub was relegated to the Danish Second Division.

 At 22 years old his debut at Næstved Boldklub came quite late, making his total appearances for the club even more impressive.
 During his time in Næstved Boldklub he became somewhat of a cult figure among the fans, especially due to his never-ending loyalty to the club.

 Hougaard spent almost his entire career at Næstved Boldklub, with a season as playing assistant manager for Erik Rasmussen at Skælskør BI and a short period with youth club Herlufsholm Gymnastikforening as the only exceptions.